LandonSchropp/dotfiles/readme.md

 source ~/.zshrc
 ```

+## iTerm2

+iTerm2 is a nifty little terminal replacement.
+To set up iTerm2, download and install it and open up the preferences.
+Under the general tab, click the checkbox labeled "Load preferences from a custom folder or URL" and select the `iterm2` folder in the dotfiles repository.

 ## OS X

 Run the OS X script to set some useful OS X preferences.
 Restart for all of the changes to take effect.